Robin-Guilliou/Option-Pricing/README.md

 Pricing of options with various models and methods (Monte Carlo, finite difference, Fourier).

-# Black Scholes
+# European Options

-The Black Scholes folder contains notebooks for the pricing of European options with:
+This folder contains notebooks with for the pricing of European options with the following models:

+- Black-Scholes,
+- Merton jump diffusion.

+## Black-Scholes

+Pricing of European options according to the Black-Scholes model using the following methods:

 - Analytical solution,
 - Finite difference (explicit scheme),
 - Fourier transform.

-It also con
+## Merton Jump Diffusion

+Pricing of European options according to the Merton jump diffusion model using the following methods:

+- Monte Carlo,
+- Fourier transform.

+# Exotics

+Pricing of the following exotic options:

+- Barrier.

+## Barrier options

+Pricing of barrier options (discretely and continuously monitored) using the following methods:

+- Analytical solution,
+- Monte Carlo.